 Use with WAN Interfaces¶

-We do not recommend using interface groups with multiple WANs.
-Doing so may
+The best practice is to not use interface groups with multiple WANs.
+Doing so

-appear to be convenient, but the group rules do not receive the same treatment
+may appear to be convenient, but the group rules do not receive the same

-as actual WAN tab rules.
-For example, rules on a tab for a WAN-type interface
+treatment as actual WAN tab rules.
+For example, rules on a tab for a WAN-type